Third Age Learning at Kwantlen (TALK)

 Are you over 50 and want to keep your brain and social connections active?
 TALK offers a variety of stimulating learning opportunities for adults over 50.
 Each TALK course is a short, informative, participatory session, led by an expert.
 No quizzes, grades or prerequisites.
 TALK has been providing lifelong learning for over 25 years.

-Note: you must be a member of TALK to register for courses.
+Note: You must be a member of TALK to register for courses.
 The yearly (Sept 1 – Aug 31) membership fee is only $10 (TALK is cheap!), and a membership can be purchased at the same time as registering for courses.
 You can also purchase TALK gift cards to give the gift of lifelong learning to friends.

 TALK is more than just courses!

-We also host lively Philosophers’ Corners in Richmond, Surrey and Langley which are open to the public and you don’t have to be a TALK member or over 50 to attend.
+We also host lively Philosophers’ Corners in Richmond, Surrey, and Langley, which are open to the public, and you don’t have to be a TALK member or over 50 to attend.
 Each semester also has special events.
 TALK sessions are full of discussion, controversy, humour, and insights.
 There are also many opportunities to volunteer with TALK.
 See details on our Become a Volunteer page.

-On January 12, if you need help registering for courses:
+If you need help registering for courses:

 Read the Registration Guide on the Courses page or call us at 604.599.3077.